 Program overview

 Offered collaboratively with Durham College, the Bachelor of Science (Honours) in Nursing - Collaborative program is designed to prepare nurses who are dedicated to excellence and innovation in addressing the nursing needs of society.
-This comprehensive program is delivered by a shared team of professors and experts, utilizing high-tech nursing labs to provide students with practical, hands-on experience.
-Students will engage in collaborative learning activities that encourage active participation in their education, focusing on the human experience of health, illness, and healing.
-Graduates will be eligible to write the National Council Examination-Registered Nurse (NCLEX-RN) and must comply with the registration requirements of the College of Nurses of Ontario (CNO).
+This comprehensive program is delivered by a team of experienced professors and experts in high-tech nursing labs, ensuring students receive a robust education.
+Through collaborative learning activities, students actively engage in their own learning process, gaining practical, hands-on experience with the latest technology.
+Graduates are eligible to write the National Council Examination-Registered Nurse (NCLEX-RN) and must meet the registration requirements of the College of Nurses of Ontario (CNO).

-The Bachelor of Science (Honours) in Nursing - Collaborative program is structured to be completed in four years of full-time study.
-The program includes:
+The Bachelor of Science (Honours) in Nursing - Collaborative program spans a four-year duration and is offered on a full-time basis.
+The program is structured to include:

 Featured Experiences

-• Access to high-tech nursing labs and simulated learning opportunities.
+• Access to high-tech nursing labs equipped with the latest technology.

-• Collaborative learning activities that enhance student engagement and knowledge retention.
+• Collaborative learning activities that promote teamwork and peer engagement.

-• Research study opportunities to deepen understanding of nursing practices.
+• Opportunities for practicum and research studies to deepen understanding of nursing practices.

 Career Options

-Graduates of the Bachelor of Science (Honours) in Nursing - Collaborative program can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Science (Honours) in Nursing - Collaborative program have a variety of career options available to them in Canada, including:

 • Registered Nurse: Provide patient care, administer medications, and collaborate with healthcare teams to ensure optimal patient outcomes.